Cleaners

 No cleaning products used for business purposes, including home businesses and property managers.

-Empty cleaning-product containers are NOT recyclable.
+Empty cleaning-product containers that held hazardous products, such as drain cleaners and toilet bowl cleaners, are NOT recyclable.
 They should go into the garbage.

 Reduce and reuse